Donors FAQ

 What is the cost of Scouting compared to other activities?
 I want to ensure my donation makes a difference!

-Groups do fundraisers why are donations needed?
+Groups do fundraisers, why are donations needed?

 Are donations tax refundable?